About Watkins Health Services

 - Cooperate in the treatment plan recommended by those primarily responsible for your care.

 - Ask adequate questions to ensure understanding of your health problem and treatment.

 - Consult your medical care provider if your health problem doesn't follow the expected course.

 - Accept personal responsibility for refusing treatment.

 - Be respectful of all the health care providers and staff, as well as other patients.

 - Keep informed regarding our services, hours of operation, regulations and policies.

 Watkins Health Services is accredited by the Accreditation Association for Ambulatory Health Care, Inc. (AAAHC).
-Accreditation is a voluntary process through which an organization is able to measure the quality of its services and performance against nationally recognized standards.
+Accreditation is a voluntary process through which an organization is able to demonstrate the quality of its services and performance against nationally recognized standards.
 The accreditation process involves self-assessment by the organization, as well as a thorough on-site review by the AAAHC's expert surveyors.
-The accreditation certificate is a symbol that WHS is committed to providing high-quality care and has demonstrated its commitment by measuring up to AAAHC's high standards.
+The accreditation certificate is a symbol that WHS is committed to providing high-quality care and has demonstrated its commitment to AAAHC's high standards.